polyphony-chat/docs/docs/Protocol Specifications/core.md

 To be discoverable, an actor must add a key-value pair to their home server's database.
 The key is the name of the service, and the value is the base URL of the server hosting the service.

-Keys are unique in the actor-scoped actor-service table.
-This means that actors wanting to register for two or more different implementations of the same service must select, which server to use as a primary server for that service.
-If the actor is human, clients must not make this decision for the actor, and must instead ask the actor to make the decision.

 The API routes for managing discoverability are documented in the API documentation.

+### 9.1.1 Changing a primary server

+Keys are unique in the actor-scoped service-server table.
+This means that actors wanting to register for two or more different implementations of the same service must select, which server to use as a so-called "primary server" for that service.

+If the actor is human, clients must not override the existing key-value pair silently.
+Instead, clients must either ask the actor to confirm the change, or not change the key-value pair.

+Changing the primary server for a service is considered a sensitive action and should require a second factor of authentication.

+Messages do not get moved or re-signed when changing the primary server for a service.
+If an actor wants to move their messages to the new primary server, they must request a [migration](#7-account-migration).

 ---